He aha te mea nui o te ao? He tangata, he tangata, he tangata.

 Nick Robson

-Nick Robson is our Operations Manager, coordinating the volunteers’ and staffs’ efforts to maintain and develop the Sanctuary’s assets for everyone to enjoy.
+Nick Robson is our Operations Manager, coordinating the efforts of Sanctuary volunteers and staff to maintain and develop the Sanctuary’s assets for everyone to enjoy.

 Click here for a short video of Nick discussing his work at the Sanctuary.